DigitizingU/D-Studio/readme.md

 ```
-#####This will get the project setup on your machine for development / distribution
+#### These steps will get the project setup on your machine for development / distribution

 Run These from a Linux / Git Bash Command Line (for windows find equivalent commands)

-1. cd <to project folder>
+1. CD to project folder
-2. npm install
+2. Run `npm install bower -g`
-3. bower install
+3. Run `npm install gulp -g`
+4. Run `npm install`
+5. Run `bower install`